domsch1988/Website2App/README.md

 If you need specific scripting or you get errors on loading the website, you need to add the following into the Registry:
 HKLM\SOFTWARE\WOW6432Node\Microsoft\Internet Explorer\Main\FeaterControl\FEATURE_BROWSER_EMULATION\
-- Create a new DWARE entry
+- Create a new DWORD entry
 - Name is "Website2App.exe"
 - Value is "11001" Decimal